rekhaDevs/samagragovernance.in/src/pages/team/index.md

       capacity building in health and education.
 Passionate about the development sector, she has also worked with the United Nations and Government of Delhi.
 Her strong belief in using governance as a lever for societal change brought her to Samagra.
-Currently she is part of the CEO's Office.
+Currently, she is part of the CEO's Office.
     image: /img/anusheela_7528.jpg
     linkedInProfile: 'https://www.linkedin.com/in/anusheela-ghosh/'
     name: Anusheela Ghosh